AlaskaAirlines/Icons/README.md

 ${iconProperties}
 ```

-This will inset the Token output within the scope of the shadow DOM Custom Element and render the appropriate values per the CSS Custom Properties.
+This will insert the Token output within the scope of the shadow DOM Custom Element and render the appropriate values per the CSS Custom Properties.

-In this case, Orion Icons are a direct dependency of the custom element.

 #### Using Icon Properties outside the shadow DOM

-It is not necessary to load the Icon CSS custom properties within the scope of the shadow DOM.
+When using an icon, it is not necessary to load the Icon CSS custom properties within the scope of the shadow DOM.
 As long as the variables are made available from the global scope of the project, the CSS custom properties will pierce the shadow DOM and style the icons.

-In this case, the Orion Icons should be noted as a peer dependency with install instructions at the global level.

 ## Categories